Book Ban Vote Unleashes Mayhem at Michigan School Board Meeting

 “In this particular instance, that complainant handled everything very maturely, very diplomatically, but he did express his concerns about the book,” Furton said.

-He explained that some parents and students showed up to Monday night’s meeting to plead with board members to keep the book on library shelves.
+He explained that some parents and students showed up at Monday night’s meeting to plead with board members to keep the book on library shelves.

 But, in a 4-3 vote, the board ultimately chose to restrict access to Gender Queer.